souryacs/LitRevw/Disease_Specific.md

 ## Somatic mutations, CNVs, Loops, Chromatin organization

 [Candidate Cancer Driver Mutations in Distal Regulatory Elements and Long-Range Chromatin Interaction Networks, Zhu et al. Mol Cell 2020](https://doi.org/10.1016/j.molcel.2019.12.027) Presents ActiveDriverWGS, to identify the mutations and corresponding regulatory regions enriched (more mutated) compared to the background mutation model, using a Poisson regression.

+[A pan-cancer compendium of chromosomal instability - Drews et al. Nature 2022](https://pubmed.ncbi.nlm.nih.gov/35705807/) Defines 17 mutational signatures of chromosomal instability (CIN), an umbrella term used to define all sorts of chromosomal rearrangements.
+Applies mixture modeling to define distinct mixture components, and probabilistically assigns copy number events to these components.
+Bayesian NMF is used to identify the copy number signatures.
+The input feature set: 5 types of mutational signatures, 14 molecular features, 11 DNA repair specific features.